CompAndSave/hugo-decap-cas/content/posts/comfort-food-for-the-mind-body-and-soul-part-i.md

 Remove the chicken giblets.
 Rinse the chicken inside and out.
 Remove any excess fat and pat the outside dry.
 Liberally salt and pepper the inside of the chicken.
 Stuff the cavity with the bunch of thyme, both halves of lemon, and all the garlic.
 Brush the outside of the chicken with the butter and sprinkle again with salt and pepper.
 Tie the legs together with kitchen string and tuck the wing tips under the body of the chicken.

-Bake chicken for 1/2 hour at 425\.
+Bake chicken for 1/2 hour at 425.

 Toss all the vegetables with salt, pepper, 20 sprigs of thyme, and olive oil.
 Remove the chicken from oven and place the vegetables below the chicken in the roasting pan.
-Optional: If you think chicken and vegetables are becoming dry, consider adding a small amount (about 1/2 cup) of chicken stock to pan.
+Optional: If you think chicken and vegetables are becoming dry, consider adding a small amount (about 1/2 cup) of chicken stock to pan.\
 Bake the chicken and vegetables for 1 hour at 425 or until the juices run clear when you cut between a leg and thigh.
 Transfer the food to a platter and cover with aluminum foil for about 20 minutes.

 Copyright 1999, The Barefoot Contessa Cookbook, All Rights Reserved.